Leaderboard

 4 points

-9. I used a Marisa Lerin Quickpage downloaded as a PSD so that I could change the colors to match my picture.
+I used a Marisa Lerin Quickpage downloaded as a PSD so that I could change the colors to match my picture.
 The photo was sent to me by my grandson when he was in Thailand.
 The background is one that I used in my kit which was white.
 I used a gradient overlay and blend mode to change the color.
 The quote is from a good friend who asked me to help edit his book.
-We used this picture and quote in John's book.
+We used this picture and quote in John's book.3 points

 3 points